Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

 #### As of Date Table

 The As of Date table is the source information of the [As of Dates](tut_as_of_date.md).
-This will provide the dates for which to generate the bridge table.
+This will provide the dates for which to generate the Bridge table.

 Here we name our As of Date table `AS_OF_DATE`.